tlwilliams895/lchs/src/chapters/loops/range-options.rst

 In the editor below, change the values inside of ``range`` to accomplish the
 following:

 #.
-Print the numbers 0 - 15.
+Print the numbers 0 - 5.
 #.
 Print the numbers 33 - 45, including 45.
 #.
 Print only the *odd* numbers from 0 - 20.
 #.
 Print the numbers 25, 35, 45...95.
 #.
 Print the numbers from -3 to -10.
 #.
 Print by 3's from 15 to -21.

-   INSERT REPL HERE!!!!
+.. raw:: html

+   <iframe height="450px" width="100%" src="https://repl.it/@launchcode/LCHS-Range-Step?lite=true" scrolling="no" frameborder="yes" allowtransparency="true" allowfullscreen="true"></iframe>

 Use Variables in ``range``
 --------------------------

 To make a ``for`` loop run, we must tell Python exactly how many times we want the loop body to repeat.
-However, sometimes we do not know this answer ahead of time.
+However, sometimes this number changes each time the program runs.
 Variables to the rescue!

 .. admonition:: Tip